GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Introduction

-In response to this practical challenge, we propose Gaussian-Forest for compressed 3D scene representation, which models each Gaussian with significantly fewer parameters by organizing hybrid Gaussians in a hierarchical forest structure, while concurrently controlling their overall number via adaptive growth and pruning.
+In response to this practical challenge, we propose GaussianForest for compressed 3D scene representation, which models each Gaussian with significantly fewer parameters by organizing hybrid Gaussians in a hierarchical forest structure, while concurrently controlling their overall number via adaptive growth and pruning.
 Our approach is motivated by the substantial parameter redundancy observed among the millions of Gaussians employed in 3DGS \cite{3dgs}, where groups of Gaussians exhibit implicit associations and share similar attributes.
-As demonstrated in Fig. \ref{fig:sota}, Gaussian-Forest adeptly balances storage, speed, and quality.
-The success of Gaussian-Forest hinges on three pivotal elements.
+As demonstrated in Fig. \ref{fig:sota}, GaussianForest adeptly balances storage, speed, and rendering quality.
+The success of GaussianForest hinges on three pivotal elements.

 Firstly, we introduce a hybrid representation of 3D Gaussians, termed hybrid Gaussian, which encompasses much fewer free parameters compared to the standard form by exploiting parameter redundancy.
 Each Gaussian maintains unique explicit attributes, such as position and opacity, while sharing implicit attributes, including the covariance matrix and view-dependent color, within a latent feature space.